Skip to content

 vatican

 Vatican Library is one of the wealthiest libraries in the world.
 It contains many important and rare historical manuscripts dating back to 1475, 7,000 of which date back to 1501 alone.
-There are also 25,000 handwritten books dating back to the Middle Ages and a total of 80,000 manuscripts collected since the library was informally founded in 1450.
+There are also 25,000 handwritten books dating back to the Middle Ages and 80,000 manuscripts collected since the library was informally founded in 1450.

 Sistine Chapel